 What We Do:

 WeeFestival is dedicated to the presentation of inspiring theatre and performing arts created especially for very young children and their families.
-We curate a dynamic and culturally diverse mix of productions from around the world and across the country from leading companies and artists specializing in art for early childhood.
+Through our annual festival, we curate a dynamic and culturally diverse mix of productions from around the world and across the country from leading companies and artists specializing in art for early childhood.

 Through its outreach programming in communities and schools, WeeFestival strives to increase access to quality theatre and performing arts experiences for children and families beyond Toronto.
 Through seed projects, commissions, residencies, and professional development workshops, WeeFestival hopes to contribute to the advancement of theatre for young audience practice with a growing, dynamic body of work created by Canadian artists.